PauloShinji/AST/AST_Entry01.md

 <ul>
 <li><strong>Well delimited</strong>.</li>
 </ul>
 <p>A Brief History of Time (Hawking, 1988) would probably receive a failing grade, had it not been written by Hawking.
-A work that is too broad is vulnerable to every sort of objection, I mean, how could a member of the committee resist the temptation to show the knowledge over a minor event absent from a student’s work?
+A work that is too broad is vulnerable to every sort of objection, I mean, how could a member of the committee resist the temptation to showcase his/her knowledge over a minor event absent from a student’s work?
 Be bold, but be humble.</p>
 <p>For example, if you want to discuss “violence against women”, you can delimit one specific instrument that is helping combat it and analyse how is it working in practical means or not.
 How is it being well implemented or not.
 You know that your thesis will not be a final word on the matter, but should be meaningful and delimited to the constraints of efforts and time.</p>
 <ul>
 <li><strong>Capable of being completed in time</strong></li>